- 5 shares

-If you’re NOT out there – building your online presence, and positioning your unique ROI (Return on Investment) and good-fit qualities in front of recruiters and your target employers – consider yourself invisible to the very people who can help you achieve your career goals.
+If you’re NOT out there – building your personal brand online, and positioning your unique ROI (Return on Investment) and good-fit qualities in front of recruiters and your target employers – consider yourself invisible to the very people who can help you achieve your career goals.

-Your goal should be to continuously build diverse online content about yourself, to provide those assessing you with plenty of information supporting your brand.
+Your goal should be to continuously build diverse online content about yourself (and therefore more search results for “your name”), to provide those assessing you with plenty of information supporting your brand.

 But always remember – If you’re in a confidential job search, be very careful of your activity on social media, and any content you post anywhere online.
 Don’t write or do anything that will “out” your search.